ZmnSCPxj/clboss/README.md

 Some pathfinding algorithms under development may strongly prefer 0 or low base fees, so you might want to set CLBOSS to 0 base fee, or to allow a 0 base fee.

+### `--clboss-min-channel=<satoshis>` / `--clboss-max-channel=<satoshis>`

+Sets the minimum and maximum channel sizes that CLBOSS will make.

+The defaults are:

+* Minimum: 500000sats = 5mBTC
+* Maximum: 16777215sats = 167.77215mBTC

+Specify the value in satoshis without adding any unit suffix, e.g.

+    lightningd --clboss-min-channel=1000000